django-salesforce/django-salesforce/docs/migrations.rst

 Another security feature is that all destructive operations ``delete_model`` and ``remove_fieldgare`` are interactive on production databases and every delete must be confirmed.

-If and only if you want to run migrations on a Salesforce database then:_
+If and only if you want to run migrations on a Salesforce database then:

-1) create a permission set with the API name ``Django_Salesforce``.
+| 1) Create a permission set with the API name ``Django_Salesforce``.
-   ``python manage.py migrate --database=salesforce --create-permission-set``
+|    ``python manage.py migrate --database=salesforce --create-permission-set``
-   That only creates the permission set and the table "django_migrations" (label "migrations"), without running any migration.
+|    That only creates the permission set and the table "django_migrations" (label "migrations"), without running any migration.

-2) Assign that permission set also to the current user to can access data in new object types that will be created by Django.
+| 2) Assign that permission set also to the current user to can access data in new object types that will be created by Django.

-3) Custom object in Salesforce that should be created and managed by Django must be marked by Meta: ``sf_managed = True``.
+| 3) Custom object in Salesforce that should be created and managed by Django must be marked by Meta: ``sf_managed = True``.
 Custom fields can be created also in standard objects or in other objects not managed by Django if a field is marked by a parameter ``sf_managed=True``.